 “In a word, faith is the justifying instrumentality and thus the condition of justification in this Age, while obedience will be the justifying instrumentality and thus the condition of justification in the next Age.
 These Ages’ purposes account for this.”

-That Servant, the other Messenger referred to in that PT, has this to say about consciences: “Only those with tender consciences will keep their garments unspotted.
-The failure to do this seems to be the reason why many fail to make their ‘calling and election sure...
+That Servant, the other Messenger referred to by RGJ, has this to say about consciences: “Only those with tender consciences will keep their garments unspotted.
+The failure to do this seems to be the reason why many fail to make their ‘calling and election sure.’...
 Instead of being members of the temple class, they will be servants in the Temple.”

 While it is true that Brother Russell did make the statement that “the world may be said to be tentatively justified in the next Age,” just a little reflection will prove that the world cannot have tentative justification.
 Tentative Justification is instantaneous, and actually gives its recipient something – it reckons him perfect and available for consecration.
-The Tentatively Justified are not on trial for life – only the vitalizedly justified and the actually justified are on trial for life.
-The wholly willful sinners of the Mediatorial reign: “And it shall come to pass, that every soul, which will not hear that prophet, shall be destroyed from among the people.”
+The Tentatively Justified are not on trial for life only the vitalizedly justified and the actually justified are on trial for life.
+The wholly willful sinners – the new creatures – are destroyed during this Age the same as the willful sinners of the Mediatorial reign: “And it shall come to pass, that every soul, which will not hear that prophet, shall be destroyed from among the people.”
 (Acts 3:23) The same condition will exist in the Mediatorial reign in that respect that exists for the vitalizedly justified in the Faith Age: no one will go into the Second Death for any sins that he doesn’t have the ability to overcome.
 God’s justice demands the life of a willful sinner – when they are on trial for life.
-None of the Tentatively Justified are on trial for life.
+None of the Tentatively justified are on trial for life.